 Long Distance Moving Tip #2: Get Organized

 Once you have an idea of when you will be moving, it’s important to get organized right away.
-Many people find it helpful to prepare a binder or folder of documents related to their long distance move.
+Many people find it helpful to prepare a binder or folder of documents related to their long-distance move.
 Your binder may contain items such as moving budget information, receipts, and moving checklists to help you prepare for your relocation.
-While there are a variety of moving costs associated with moving, below are some of the most common costs to consider.
+While there is a variety of moving costs associated with moving, below are some of the most common costs to consider.

 - The cost of cleaning professionals to clean your prior residence.